A Long Term Guardianship (Specified Person) arrangement recognises that all children need to maintain a connection to their culture and community.

 Aboriginal and Torres Strait Islander children are assessed for Long Term Guardianship (Specified Person) in accordance with the Aboriginal Child Placement Principles.

-Every Aboriginal child should have an Aboriginal Cultural Identity Support Tool (ACIST) that ensures their cultural needs are met.
+As part of their case plan, every Aboriginal child should have an Aboriginal Cultural Identity Support Tool (ACIST) that ensures their cultural needs are met.

-The child also needs to have opportunities to develop their Aboriginal Life Story Book by connecting with their culture and being supported by appropriate family and community members.
+The child needs to have opportunities to develop their Aboriginal Life Story Book by connecting with their culture and being supported by appropriate family and community members.

 Children from other cultural backgrounds